 When I began my journey into yoga I knew of no one in my environment, friends or family, who had heard of such a thing.
 I just happened to find a book about it in the local library in North Bay, Ontario, in the psychology section: Complete Illustrated Book of Yoga by Swami Vishnu Devananda.
-I had a keen interest to explore the mind, so I looked for related information in that section.
+I had a keen interest to explore the mind, so I looked for related information in that section of the library.
 Little did I know where this first book would lead me.
 I gained an interest from it, or at least a curiosity.
 In that library book I found many techniques to improve the functioning of the mind through physical exercise, as well as to promote better health.
 There were also statements about better perception and higher states of consciousness, though at the time I really did not know what the author meant by that.
 Some months later I began traveling and bought my first small book on the practical exercises, or Hatha Yoga.
-Thus began three decades of experience and research.
-I certainly didn’t realize when I first started doing a few exercises, in 1969, that I had stumbled upon the oldest “science” on the planet; I didn’t even know it was a science.
+Thus began five decades of experience and research.
+I certainly didn’t realize when I first started doing a few exercises, in 1969, that I had stumbled upon the oldest “science” on the planet; I didn’t even until later that it was a science.

 The basics were simple enough, a bit of exercise and some breathing.
 In some ways it was like looking at the first two letters of the alphabet; I had no idea there was a whole alphabet to follow.
 I was coming from a different culture.
 In my Western culture, exercise was acceptable and cleanliness was connected to health, but this elaborate system seemed a little extreme.
 There were some strange things in this yoga book.
 For instance, there were pictures of a man passing a string up one nostril and down through the mouth, to clean the nasal passages; another picture showed him swallowing a 30-foot strip of rag and pulling it out again, to clean his stomach and digestive tract.
 I found this type of internal cleanliness a little far-fetched.
 I did not think I would ever want to do that, and I never did.
 However, there were other aspects of this yoga method that did capture my attention, like the concept of perfect health and developing mental abilities.